akase244/synpack/README.md

-# Synpack(心拍) - TCP Heartbeat Tool
+# Synpack(/ʃinpaku/) - A Lightweight TCP Heartbeat Tool
-Synpack is a lightweight network tool that sends TCP SYN packets.
+Synpack is a lightweight network tool for testing and troubleshooting network connectivity by sending TCP SYN packets.
+Its name is derived from the Japanese word "心拍" (shinpaku), meaning "heartbeat".